- This story is regularly updated for relevance. Last updated: May 11, 2021

 To be eligible to travel to Canada, Americans must either be an immediate family member of a Canadian citizen or be traveling for an essential purpose.
 All travelers into Canada must quarantine for 14 days.
 If travelers break quarantine, they could face a fine of up to $750,000 and six months of jail time.
 If someone were to present “a risk of imminent death or serious bodily harm to another person while willfully or recklessly contravening this act or the regulations,” however, the fine could reach $1 million with up to three years of jail time.

-There are slightly looser restrictions around foreign nationals not entering from the U.S. The ban on non-essential travel from the U.S. to Canada has been extended until at least March 21, though it seems likely that the ban will last longer than that.
-Particularly since Prime Minister Justin Trudeau said on Oct.
-14 that the border won’t be open until the U.S. gets a handle on its coronavirus cases (he reiterated that point again on Dec.
-1).
+There are slightly looser restrictions around foreign nationals not entering from the U.S. The ban on non-essential travel from the U.S. to Canada has been extended until at least May 21, though it seems likely that the ban will last longer than that.

 Many of Canada’s province require face coverings, so travelers who meet the requirements should keep this in mind.